 The department of music seeks to facilitate an environment of musical creativity, expressive performance, and contextualized music education with a Christ-centered and Spirit-empowered perspective and worldview.

 The bachelor of music degree is a professional degree preparing and equipping students for graduate programs or a career in music.
 Entrance into the bachelor of music degree is by audition only.
+Auditions are scheduled after students have applied to the university.

 The general music degree offers a student competency in basic musicianship that will serve them in a variety of liberal arts pursuits.
 This degree allows the student to choose 20 interdisciplinary electives or choose an elective emphasis (music ministry or applied music).